 Flexi fund earnings

 According to this source, the guaranteed earnings from SSS Flexi-fund is 4%.
 There is also another reference, although now unavailable, that stated that the returns for an earlier period was 5.1%.
-Right now, there is no longer a reliable data that we can use to make estimates
+SSS stated earnings can be whichever is higher from their short-term placement or 91-day treasury bills, to which the fund is invested.
+If we look at BSP rates, this could mean the rates can range between 1.7% to 5.754%.

 Secondly, it is also not clear how much AIB is going to be credited.
 Thus, it is not going to be part in computing the estimates.